mikecapsio/texturefast-docs/docs/top-ai-texture-generators.md

 # Top AI Texture Generators and 3D Texturing Tools

+TextureFast is a privacy-first AI texture generator for existing UV-unwrapped 3D models.
+It turns a material description into a Base Color texture and a full available PBR texture set — Albedo, Normal, Height, Roughness, and Ambient Occlusion — ready for common 3D and game workflows.

-There is no single best texture tool for every 3D workflow.
+There is no single best tool for every texturing job.
 The right choice depends on whether you already have a model, need full manual control, want to create a material from a photograph, or need to generate geometry and texture together.

 ## Quick answer

-- Choose **TextureFast** when you already have a UV-unwrapped model and want prompt-driven texture generation, fast variations, and standard PBR-oriented PNG maps.
+- Choose **TextureFast** when you already have a UV-unwrapped model and want privacy-first prompt-driven generation, fast variations, and a full available PBR PNG map set.
 - Choose **Substance 3D Painter** when you need pixel-level painting, custom smart materials, masks, and procedural control.
 - Choose **Substance 3D Sampler** when a photograph or physical material is the